WordPress/gutenberg/docs/reference-guides/interactivity-api/README.md

 npm install @wordpress/interactivity --save
 ```

 Import the store into your `view.js`.
-Refer to the [store documentation](https://developer.wordpress.org/block-editor/reference-guides/interactivity-api/api-reference/#the-store) for more information
+Refer to the [store documentation](https://developer.wordpress.org/block-editor/reference-guides/interactivity-api/api-reference/#the-store) for more information.

 ```js
 import { store } from '@wordpress/interactivity';